Thick hyperbolic 3-manifolds with bounded rank: When all barriers are peripheral

 \begin{claim} After passing to a subsequence, there is some $A$ independent of $i$, a sequence $L_i \to \infty$, and a collection $\mathcal U_i$ of at most $n$ $(g,L_i)$-product regions in $int(CC(M_i)) $ such that: \begin{enumerate} \item $N_i^c$ is a component of $\CN_1(CC(M_i)) \setminus \cup_{U \in \mathcal U_i} int(U),$ \item every $(4g,A)$-product region in $ M_i$ intersects some $U \in \mathcal U_i$. \end{enumerate} \end{claim}

-Above, $4g$ could be replaced by any integer, but we will apply it in Proposition \ref{diameterandtopbounds} using $4g$ and so we just state the claim as above to avoid further proliferation of constants.
+Recall that $n=4g$ were constants that were fixed at the beginning of the section.
+The $4g$ in the statement of the claim could be replaced by any integer, but we will apply it in Proposition \ref{diameterandtopbounds} using $4g$ and so we just state the claim as above to avoid further proliferation of constants.

 \begin{proof} Fix some $L''>0$ larger than the widths required in Lemma \ref{intervalbundle} and Corollary \ref{unknotted2} for the genus bound $g$.
 By Lemma \ref{the root component}, for large $i $ the collection $\mathcal U_i^c$ consists of $(g,L'')$-product regions in $CC(M_i)$, and satisfies (1).
 We want to extend $\mathcal U_i^c$ to a \emph{maximal} such collection.
 To do this, first choose for each degenerate end $\CE$ of $M_i$ a (noncompact) product region $U_\CE$ that is a (closed) neighborhood of $\CE$, as given by Proposition~\ref{constructing prs}.
-By Corollary \ref{truncating noncompact}, we can assume that each $U_\CE \cap N_i^c = \emptyset$ and $U_\CE \subset int(CC(M_i))$.
+By Corollary \ref{prs in the convex core}, we can assume that each $U_\CE \cap N_i^c = \emptyset$ and $U_\CE \subset int(CC(M_i))$.
 As the difference $CC(M_i) \setminus \cup_{\CE} int(U_\CE)$ is compact, we can construct a maximal collection $\mathcal U_i'$ of $(g,L'')$-product regions in $int(CC(M_i))$ that satisfies (1) by adding the $U_\CE$ and some other compact product regions to our initial collection $U_i^c$.
 Finally, Lemma \ref{trivial interval bundles} says that whenever two $(g,L'')$-product regions co-bound a trivial interval bundle, the union of the two regions with the interval bundle is also a product region.
 So, we can assume that \emph{no two distinct product regions $U,V$ in $\mathcal U_i'$ co-bound a trivial interval bundle in $M_i \setminus \cup_{U \in \mathcal U_i^c} int(U)$, unless that trivial interval bundle is $N_i^c$.}

 Corollary~\ref{unknotted2} gives a bound of $2g-2$ for the number of non-trivial-interval-bundle complementary components of a set of compact product regions in a compression body $C$ with genus at most $g$.
 By construction, no compact component of $M_i \setminus \cup_{U \in \mathcal U_i'} int(U)$ is a trivial interval bundle, except possibly $N_i^c$.
 However, there may be peripheral interval bundles if some $U \in \mathcal U_i'$ bounds a convex cocompact end of $M_i$.
 In any case, though, the number of compact product regions in each compression body $C$ that is a component of $M_i \setminus int(N_i^c)$ is at most, say, $4g$.
 Every noncompact product region in $C$ is a product neighborhood of one of the (missing) interior boundary components of $C$, and hence there are at most $g$ of these, for a total of at most $5g$.
 Since $\rank \pi_1 N_i^c \leq g,$ the number of boundary components of $N_i^c$, and hence the number components $C$ as above, is at most $g$, by half-lives-half-dies.
 So summing over all $C$, the number of product regions in $\mathcal U_i'$ is at most $n:=5g^2$, say.
 (This bound is not optimal.)